xgi-org/xgi/HOW_TO_CONTRIBUTE.md

 Once you have a content on `dev` that you wish to include into a release, do the following steps to create a new release:

 1. Open a new PR from the `dev` branch to the `main` branch.
 Title the PR `vMAJOR.MINOR.PATCH-rc` where the MAJOR, MINOR, and PATCH version identifiers conform to [SemVer](http://semver.org/) (the 'rc' stands for 'release candidate').
-2. Ensure release candidate is stable and ready for production.
+2. **While on the `dev` branch**, ensure release candidate is stable and ready for production.
 If needed, iterate development further while this PR is open.
 You must ensure:
    - CI workflow runs without errors
    - All new/updated features have updated docstrings
    - Style is maintained (see 'Format codebase' above)